McDobbie/External-Hard-Drive-Caused-Mac-Kernal-Panic/README.md

 ```
 Process name corresponding to current thread: mount_hfs
 ```
+It suggested that the kernal panic happend just when Mac was trying to mount the hard drive.
-However, I came up with a solution with fragmented information on the Internet.
+Thus, I came up with the following solution.

 1. To prevent Mac keeping retarting, download [Disk Arbitrator](https://github.com/aburgh/Disk-Arbitrator) to block automatic mounting.
 2. Open Disk Arbitrator and switch it into Read-only mode.